How To Arrange Furniture In A Long Narrow Living Room

 and see the best way to arrange the room.
 Arranging furniture in a long,

 narrow living room can be a challenge.
-Without the right layout, a living room
+Without the right layout, long rooms

-can seem awkward and cramped, leaving the space feeling uninviting and
+like a living room or family room can seem awkward and cramped, leaving the

-So where you do you place your accent chairs, sofa, and floor lamps?
-How do
+So where you should you place your accent chairs, sofa, and floor lamps along

-you create an illusion of more space while maximizing conversation zones for
+the long walls?
+How do you create an illusion of more space while maximizing

 Long Living Room Layout

-functional and attractive living room that maximizes the space you have
+and attractive living room that maximizes the space you have available.

-available.
-In this blog post, I'll share some strategies for arranging
+In this blog post, I'll share some strategies for arranging furniture in a

-furniture in a long, narrow living room that will help you create a
+long, narrow living room and design tips that will help you create a

 comfortable and inviting space for you and your family to enjoy.